liaoweiduo/continual-learning-baselines/rebuttal.md

 Q1: Differences between CFST and multi-label classification tasks

-- We are very sorry that the benchmark construction process confuse you.
-We would like to highlight the difference between our CFST and mutli-label recognition task, which is illustrated in Figure 1 and Remark 3.2 [line 106-111] of main paper.
+- We are very sorry that the benchmark construction process confuses you.
+We would like to highlight the difference between our CFST and multi-label recognition task, which is illustrated in Figure 1 and Remark 3.2 [line 106-111] of the main paper.
-  - We do not provide concept labels to the model, which is a more diffcult setting than multi-label classification tasks.
+  - We do not provide concept labels to the model, which is a more difficult setting than multi-label classification tasks.
   - As a result, the model has to learn the hidden concepts from the image itself.
 - We also discussed the difficulties for models to learn compositionality in this way in Appendix A. Briefly speaking:
-    1. Some beneficial features may be good for the specific classification task, but not good for understanding this class (in a compositional way).
+    1. Some beneficial features (e.g., different shapes) may be good for the specific classification task, but not enough for understanding the classes in this task (in a compositional way).
     2. It is hard for the model to tell which visual features capture the corresponding concepts.
-- Also, we are very sorry for not presenting the details of the construction process in the main paper due to page limit.
-Instead, we present it in Appendix C.1.1 and C.2.1.
+- Additionally, we are very sorry for not presenting the details of the construction process in the main paper due to the page limit.
+Instead, we presented them in Appendix C.1.1 and C.2.1.

 Q3: This combination dataset does not meet the requirements of real-world scenarios and the task of compositional generalization

 - Our CGQA is like you said constructed in a grid way.
 We claim that this is because it can provide human interpretable concept visualization and easy to analyse and diagnose the model’s compositionality.
-- And we also provide COBJ, which is a real-world benchmark, which is not constructed in a grid way (detailed in Appendix C).
-We provide some image instances in Appendix Fig5 and the construction details in Appendix C.2.
+- And we also provided COBJ, which is a real-world benchmark and is not constructed in a grid way (detailed in Appendix C).
+We provided some image instances in Appendix Fig5 and the construction details in Appendix C.2.

 Q4: Frozen modules limits the adaptability of the methods to new tasks

-- I am not sure if I capture your question correctly, if you ask why those modularity-based methods (e.g., RPSnet) freeze old modules.
+- I am not sure if I capture your question correctly if you asked why those modularity-based methods (e.g., RPSnet) freeze old modules.
 They freeze old modules to address catastrophic forgetting on old tasks.
 As for adaptability to new tasks, they learn new modules sub-linearly to solve new knowledge.
-Since the old modules are fozen, the number of trainable parameters for each task is kept the same.
+Since the old modules are frozen, the number of trainable parameters for each task is kept the same.
-- In order to answer you concern, we also run experiments that the modules for old tasks are not frozen, thus, we jointly train all used modules in RPSnet on CGQA.
+- In order to answer your concern, we also ran experiments that the modules for old tasks are not frozen, thus, we jointly trained all used modules in RPSnet on CGQA.
     - Results: Hn=67.99 (main paper frozen old modules’ Hn=59.94).
     - Jointly training can indeed improve performance.
-However, we should emphasize that this performance gain is due to the larger model capacity since the number of trainable parameters are relatively larger than that in other baselines which is unfair for comparison.
+However, we should emphasize that this performance gain is due to the larger model capacity since the number of trainable parameters is relatively larger than that in other baselines which is unfair for comparison.

 Q5: No discussion about the negative societal impact

 - Thank you very much to point out the limitations.
-Our benchmarks do not contain any sensitive data, such as medical data, which makes them ethically sound sound for use in research.
+Our benchmarks do not contain any sensitive data, such as medical data, which makes them ethically sound for use in research.
 - We will update the discussion in our new revision as soon as possible.

 Thank you again for your comments.